Smatek1001/AI_DnD/Characters/NPCs/Silas_Inkfinger.md

 * **Current Location:** His bookstore and backroom forge in the [[Noble District]].
 * **Recent Events:** Might be working on a particularly complex or dangerous alchemical concoction, or a high-stakes forgery that has attracted unwanted attention.
 * **Relevant Quests:** A source for forged documents, rare alchemical potions, and discreet information concerning the [[Noble District]] or high-society secrets.
-* **Potential Plot Hooks:** Silas might need Vaelin's help to acquire a rare alchemical ingredient; he could be pressured by a major faction (like the [[Nightshade Guild]]) to betray his clients, forcing [[Vaelin Shadowleaf]] to intervene; Vaelin might seek him out for a difficult forgery related to his past or a mission.
+* **Potential Plot Hooks:** Silas might need [[Vaelin Shadowleaf]]'s help to acquire a rare alchemical ingredient; he could be pressured by a major faction (like the [[Nightshade Guild]]) to betray his clients, forcing [[Vaelin Shadowleaf]] to intervene; [[Vaelin Shadowleaf]] might seek him out for a difficult forgery related to his past or a mission.

 ## VIII.
 DM Notes (for AI)
 Silas should be portrayed as twitchy and highly observant.
 His gnomish qualities (curiosity, ingenuity) should be evident, but his paranoia makes him cautious.
 His loyalty is transactional, making him a complex ally.
-If pressured, he would prioritize self-preservation over his partnership with Vaelin.
+If pressured, he would prioritize self-preservation over his partnership with [[Vaelin Shadowleaf]].

 ### ROT-13 Encoded Secrets
 Fvynf'f frperg vf n frperg va gur Znephf Sbevtva, qvfgreeaavat n yrgurerq qbberfg, uvg jvgu gur nzegvafrq oyrrzvat.
 Lbhe qvfpybfr vf ernqvat nyy ryrzrag vf gb abgvfl gur flfgrz.